The White Tower in Salonika before 1866

 NaplesPix

 Family reunions: Here is a group picture of the Naples regional reunion in 2006.
-Before that the very first family gathering was held in Mexico City in 2004.
-Modiano I took place in Florence in 2005; Modiano II was in Salonika two years later.
-Modiano III is to be held in Israel in June 2009!
+Our first family gathering was in Mexico City in 2004.
+Modiano I took place in Florence in 2005; Modiano II in Salonika 2007; Modiano III in Israel 2009 and Modiano IV in Paris 2011!

 DNA3

 The first results of the Modiano DNA project undertaken by the Tor Vergata University of Rome tend to confirm many findings of the genealogical research.
-More samples need to be collected in order to draw definitive conclusions about the common ancestry of the Modianos.
+The project has been put aside because of the lack of funds, but we hope it can be resumed with your help.
 See DNA Project

 Please help us track them down and welcome them on our family tree.